appu-kumar/LearnReact/README.md

 # Redux or Zustand (Both are Optional, Context API of react is enough for the small and mid-size application okay for large also )
-- Redux is state management Library
+- Redux is state management Library.
--
+- Redux manages state globally.